 Samsaram Adhu Minsaram (Family is like electricity) (1986)

 The story starts with the customary bride seeing (Ponnu Parkum) function of Sarojini (Ilavarasi), the only daughter of Ammaiyappa Mudaliar (Visu).
 In fact, the scene serves as the introduction of characters too.
 Ammaiyappa Mudaliar is a clerk in a central government office lives with his wife, Godavari (Kamala Kamesh) in a joint family.
-His first son, Chidambaram (Raghuvaran) works as a cashier in Indian Oil and major financial support to the family.
-His second son, Siva (Vaagai Chandrasekhar) works as a fitter in a private company and a son who don’t even talk back against the words of his father.
+His first son, Chidambaram (Raghuvaran) works as a cashier in Indian Oil and significant financial support to the family.
+His second son, Siva (Vaagai Chandrasekhar) works as a fitter in a private company and a son who doesn’t even talk back against the words of his father.
 His last son, Bharathi (Haja Sharif) is on the pursuit of passing his SSLC (high school exam).
 Chidambaram is married to Uma (Lakshmi), who binds the family together and everyone in the family loves and respects her.
 Kannamma (Manorama) is not just the maid of the family but also part of it.

 Sarojini rejects the groom after the bride seeing function and also insults the groom’s family.
-Ammaiyappan feels bad and visits the groom’s house.
+Ammaiyappan feels terrible and visits the groom’s house.
 Jagannathan (Delhi Ganesh) impressed by Ammaiyappan and his family offers his daughter Vasantha’s (Madhuri) hand to Siva.
 Ammaiyappan accepts it but says that they have to wait until Sarojini’s wedding.
 Sarojini reveals that she is in love with Peter Fernandes (Dilip).
-Although, they are against the marriage, they accept it for various reasons (Chidambaram is happy that he need not spend for his sister anymore).
-Both weddings take place on the same day and they start their marital life.
+Although they are against the marriage, they accept it for various reasons (Chidambaram is happy that he need not spend for his sister anymore).
+Both weddings take place on the same day, and they start their marital life.